acouderc/toys/workerify/README.md

 # Workerify - Step 6

-We replace the string property to a Symbol one, then clean the code a bit.
+We replace the string property to a Symbol one, then go back and clean the code a bit.

 ## Usage